 - Click on the Result to be displayed.

 - Multi experiment will generate a case slider window displayed at the bottom of the screen.

 - Drag the blue dot between the various cases to see results from the various experiment cases.

-- Click on Modification tab found by clicking on the EXPERIMENT tab in the Display panel to the right of the model canvas.
+- Click on the Modification tab found by clicking on the EXPERIMENT tab in the Display panel to the right of the model canvas.
 Case sliders tag to variables activated when using range or choices.
 It allows user to fix value of a variable when using choices on more than one parameter.

 Case labels in the UI🔗

 Every result and case from a simulation can be given its own name for easy search and reference.

 - Expand the Simulations tab in the details panel to display results.

 - Hover over the intended result or case.